Quasiclassical solutions for static quantum black holes: Conclusions

+to first order in $\delta N$ and $\delta\phi_2$.
+The latter values are given by the rather lengthy expressions (\ref{deltaNint}) and (\ref{phi2}), respectively.
+However, a word of caution is in order when we organize our solutions in this form: So far, we have checked the consistency of our quasiclassical constraints only for static configurations, and therefore we can use a line element of the form (\ref{line}) only for static slicings.
+It might be tempting to apply a more general coordinate transformation once solutions have been put into the form of a line element, but by doing so we would leave the range of validity of our derivations here.
+The cosmological analysis \cite{Inhom} extended our static constraints to non-static ones, observing that consistency then requires an inclusion also of fluctuations of $\phi_1$.
+An application to black-hole models remains to be completed.

 We have observed several interesting features of our solutions.
 In particular, the quasiclassical approximation breaks down before the horizon is reached, which suggests that non-local effects may be crucial for horizon dynamics of quantum black holes.
-A confirmation of this expectation would, however, have to await a solution of higher-order quasiclassical approximations.
-The asymptotic behavior far from the horizon also showed unexpected features.
-Here, we obtained several indications that non-local effects may be sensitive to infrared contributions.
+A confirmation of this expectation would, however, have to await a solution of higher-order quasiclassical approximations, as well as an extension to non-static configurations that would allow us to use different space-time slicings.

-Our analysis shows that quasiclassical methods are promising in applications to inhomogeneous models of quantum gravity.
-They allow explicit derivations of quantum corrections without requiring additional assumptions beyond what is provided by canonical quantization.
-The relationship of some corrections found here with infrared behavior suggests that in our setting it should be possible to address outstanding questions such as the role of renormalization in canonical quantum gravity.